University of Huddersfield International Study Centre

 This two-term programme will prepare you for progression to a range of business-related Master’s degrees.

 You will study core modules, which are general skills subjects, and route modules, which are specific and important for your academic development.
 You will develop a basic grounding in financial and management accounting, and an understanding of key principles of operations management and strategic models.
+You will benefit from 18 hours of teaching per week.
 While learning research techniques and developing skills in quantitative and qualitative data, you will be able to progress to your chosen master's degree, and demonstrate the practical application of research methods to solve a realistic business problem.

 You can begin your two-term Pre-Master's programme in January, April or August.
 If you need to improve your English before starting your Pre-Master's, you can begin with the English for Pre-Master's course for one of two additional terms.
 After completing your Pre-Master's, you may progress to your degree in September.
 For the August intake, you may progress to the university in January.
 View the programme key facts to view study plan options.